Phone-GWP-group

 Suppose it is not possible to reduce your packaging use or switch to reusable packaging.
 In that case, ensuring your packaging is recyclable and ideally recycled is crucial.

-For example, using corrugated cardboard fittings instead of plastic-based inserts can make it significantly easier for your customers to recycle your packaging.
+For example, using corrugated cardboard fittings instead of plastic-based inserts can significantly ease the recycling process for your customers.
 Incidentally, this is also likely to improve customer satisfaction.

-Using recycled and recyclable packaging can also help avoid the plastic packaging tax and potentially reduce any fees you may incur as part of the Extended Producer Responsibilities (EPR) legislation.
+Using recycled and recyclable packaging can also help to avoid the Plastic Packaging Tax and potentially reduce any fees you may incur as part of the Extended Producer Responsibility (EPR) legislation.

 If recyclable packaging is the best option for your product or application, then communicating this is vital.
-Including recycling symbols on packaging, such as those from OPRL, RESY or even the PAP 20 symbol (for cardboard packaging), improves clarity for your end users (and therefore recycling rates) and highlights your eco credentials.
+Including recycling symbols on your packaging, such as those from OPRL, RESY, or the PAP 20 symbol (for cardboard packaging), improves clarity for your end users (and therefore recycling rates) and highlights your eco-credentials.

 Brown cardboard recyclable packaging with black print